apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 An additional [authentication policy for services](../services/Configuring-Service-AuthN-Policy.html) is now available to require allowed/defined authentication handlers.

+### Service Authentication Policy

+Participation in single sign-on sessions for applications that are assigned a [delegated authentication policy](../integration/Delegate-Authentication.html#access-strategy) can now be conditionally renewed if the single sign-on session is established using a disallowed provider for the application.

 ## Other Stuff

 ## Library Upgrades